cybertec-postgresql/pgwatch2/docs/metric_definitions.rst

     This enables Postgres server log "tailing" for errors.
 Can't be used for "pull" setups though unless the DB logs are somehow mounted / copied over, as real file access is needed.
 See the :ref:`Log parsing <log_parsing>` chapter for details.
+  *instance_up*
+    For normal metrics there will be no data rows stored if the DB is not reachable, but for this one there will be a 0 stored for the "is_up" column that under normal operations would always be 1.
+This metric can be used to calculate some "uptime" SLA indicator for example.

 Defining custom metrics